 In the Asset table below, you can see that the reserve is reducing by the rent amount of $1500 each month, because this asset is calculating amortization over 12 months.

-- Once you begin making the lease payments, keep in mind that you'll need an Expense entry to represent the funds being spent.
+- Once you begin making the lease payments, you'll want to put an Expense entry in your forecast to represent them.